Frequently Asked Questions

 12. What determines the meeting schedule during the year?

-The dates of the four luncheon meetings are determined by the speakers' schedules and the availability of a room at Monona Terrace Convention Center.
+The dates of the four brunch meetings are determined by the speakers' schedules and the availability of a room at Monona Terrace Convention Center.
 We also consider religious holidays and UW-Madison home football games when creating the annual schedule.

 13. How are club funds spent?